-The CSAT 2019 was conducted on June 2 and CSAT 2020 will be conducted on 31st May 2020.
+The CSAT 2019 was conducted on June 2 and CSAT 2020 date will take place on October 4, 2020.
 Download the CSAT question paper from the link below:

 - CSAT stands for Civil Services Aptitude Test.
 It is a part of the UPSC Prelims (Civil Services Exam – Preliminary).
 However, the Union Public Service Commission (UPSC) refers to the exam as General Studies (GS) Paper – II.